 \item $\HWeq[1]{1}$: We connect a \HWeq[2]{2} gadget to a \HWin[1]{\{0,1\}} gadget from above.
 Replace both relations by their realizations with penalty $\beta+1$.
 It is clear that unless the dangling edge is selected, we have a penalty of at least $\beta$ because the relation \HWeq[2]{2} is not satisfied.

-\item $\HWin[d+1]{\{0,d+1\}}$: Start with a new vertex and force $a$ edges to it by making it adjacent with $a$ many \HWeq[1]{1} nodes.
-Further add $d+1$ dangling edges to the new vertex and replace all nodes by their realization with a penalty of $\beta+2$.
+\item $\HWin[d+1]{\{0,d+1\}}$: Start with a new vertex and force $a$ edges to it by making it adjacent to $a$ copies of a \HWeq[1]{1} node.
+Further, add $d+1$ dangling edges to the new vertex and replace all nodes by their realization with a penalty of $\beta+2$.